 - If you use centers, create a nonfiction literacy center.
 Take a book basket and put in books about a specific topic.
 Allow students time to just look through the books and read or pretend-read.
-If the books are about ocean animals you can include some cards with the name and picture of different ocean animals.
+If the books are about ocean animals you can include some cards with the names and pictures of different ocean animals.
 Students can sort the pictures into different categories or play a matching game.
 Provide paper and crayons so they can draw and write about the books.

 Simple Research Projects

 Once your students have a good understanding of nonfiction and informational text it’s time to do some simple research projects.
 Animals are one of the best topics for students to research.
 In my school, first grade visits the zoo in the spring, so I usually do a zoo animal project with them.
-All of these templates can be found in my I Can Research – Zoo Animals pack.

-I start my ready to research projects by explaining to students that they will be looking up facts about a zoo animal.
+I start my ready-to-research projects by explaining to students that they will be looking up facts about a zoo animal.
 I will remind them that they are looking up facts (an elephant has a trunk or a cheetah runs fast).
 They will not be writing an opinion (penguins are cute).
 I found that this cannot be reinforced too often.
 Then I will show them the research pages they will be filling out.
 I will display a page on the SmartBoard and model how to fill it out.
 Below are two pages to help students prepare for their research, to think about what they know already and what they want to know.
 Side note: I do not always use these in the library.
 It can take a lot of time to have first graders fill these out, time that I just don’t have.

 Next, I show them the pages where they will record their facts.
-I explain that they have four questions they want to answer: what is the animal’s habitat, what does the animal look like, what does it eat, and what is it’s life cycle?
+I explain that they have four questions they want to answer: what is the animal’s habitat, what does the animal look like, what does it eat, and what is its life cycle?
 Then they will write one extra fact that they found interesting.

 And I always end with the bibliography.
 The bibliography is very simple but important.
-I like to introduce the concept of copyright with my students as soon as possible.
+I like to introduce the concept of copyright to my students as soon as possible.
 All they need to do to fill it out is put a checkmark in front of what they used to find their information (computer, book or magazine).

 I have students look up information in two different ways.
 I pull all the different zoo animal books that I have in the easy nonfiction section and have students read through them.
 And I also use Chromebooks so they can search online.
 I think Pebble Go is the best tool for younger students to use for research purposes.
-It is simple, easy to use and provides just the right amount of information.
-If you do not have Pebble Go, World Book Online has an early learning version that you can use.
+It is simple, easy to use, and provides just the right amount of information.
+If you do not have Pebble Go, World Book Online has an early-learning version that you can use.
 Or if you are looking for websites I like these: